kpluas21/kpluas21/README.md

 - 👋 Hi, I’m @kpluas21
 - 👀 I’m interested in learning all about Computer Science and Programming!
-Currently I'm working on several projects involving cryptography.
+Currently I'm working on a C Library to make programming easier.
 - 🌱 I’m currently learning C/C++.
-I also know a bit of Java and Python.
+I also have exposure to Java, Python and Lisp.
 - 📫 How to reach me : kpluas21@gmail.com

 <!---